uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 The only person who is able to *encrypt* the message using the *private* key is the person who owns the private key.
 The public key will only decrypt the message if the private key that was used to encrypt it actually is the public key’s corresponding private key.
 If the message can’t be decrypted, then it could not have been encrypted with that private key.
-This allows the sender to prove that the message actually is from them, and is known as a {glossary-definition term="Digital signature" definition="An encryption system that allows the receiver to verify that a document was sent by the person who claims to have sent it."}
-{glossary-link term="Digital signature"}digital signature{glossary-link end}.
+This allows the sender to prove that the message actually is from them, and is known as a {glossary-link term="digital-signature"}digital signature{glossary-link end}.

 You could check that someone is the authentic private key holder by giving them a phrase to encrypt with their private key.
 You then decrypt it with the public key to check that they were able to encrypt the phrase you gave them.